The Enemy at the Gate

 But the commander replied, “Was it only to your master and you that my master sent me to say these things, and not to the people sitting on the wall—who, like you, will have to eat their own excrement and drink their own urine?”

-Well, at any rate Hezekiah is understandably distraught.
+Well, Hezekiah is understandably distraught.
 He tears his clothes and casts himself on the mercy of God.
 The prophet Isaiah then delivers a stirring message which, in condensed form, essentially says, “this far and no further for Sennacherib.”
 The angel of the Lord proceeds to pay a nocturnal visit to the Assyrian army, wiping out nearly two hundred thousand troops in a blood bath worthy of Quentin Tarantino and Robert Rodriguez.
 Sennacherib returns to Nineveh with his tail between his legs, where he is eventually murdered by one of his power-hungry sons.
 And the people of Israel live happily ever after—or, at least until the next round of idolatry-invasion-exile.

 At any rate, while I’ve always read the poem with interest when this man gives it to me, I’ve never been quite able to figure out why this poem in particular is so important to him.
 I’ve asked him, but he mostly just says that he likes the way it condenses the story found in 2 Kings and Isaiah, the way the poet puts the words together, etc. He appreciates it for its artistic merits, he says.
 But I’ve always thought there was more to it than that.